merrington/setup.sh/README.md

 1. Open Terminal (Applications > Utilities > Terminal)
 2. Type in `xcode-select --install` and press the Return key.
+3. Once installed, type in `sudo xcodebuild -license` to accept the license.

 ## Step 2.
 Run the setup.sh script